Watch: President Erdogan gifts Sheikh Mohamed bin Zayed Turkey's first domestically-made electric car

 After the welcome ceremony that included a guard of honour and a 21-gun artillery salute for the visiting state head, the Turkish President gifted his country's first domestically produced electric car, TOGG, to the UAE President.

 A video shared by Turkey’s state-run Anadolu Agency showed the two leaders carefully inspecting the car that was parked inside Qasr Al Watan.
 They were seen discussing at length and posing for photo op with the TOGG.
-Watch the video below:
+President Erdogan described the gift as an expression of his pride in the strong relations that unite the two countries.

+Sheikh Mohamed also expressed his appreciation for the generous gesture, and wished Turkey and its people further progress, growth and prosperity.
+The UAE President, accompanied by President Erdogan, drove the car in the courtyard of Qasr Al Watan while being briefed on its specifications and environmental credentials.

 During his Jeddah visit, Erdogan also gifted the car to Saudi Arabia's Crown Prince, Mohammed bin Salman.
 A video showed the Crown Prince walking over to the driver's side while Erdogan occupied the passenger's seat.
 The Saudi Crown Prince then dropped the Turkish President to his hotel.